Nord-Tech-Systems-LLC/beldum_package_manager/README.md

 ### To Install

-Execute `make` in the root project directory
+Execute `make install` in the root project directory

 ### Commands